Who Are These Children?: Music

 Four of the poems (Nos.
 3, 6, 9 and 11) are in Scottish Standard English; the other eight are in Lowland Scots.
 The latter comprise five pithy miniatures (which Soutar called "Bairn-Rhymes"), a "Bairn's Song" (No. 12) and two riddles; the former "deal with darker themes, particularly the plight of children in the context of violence and war".

-The cycle was recorded by the original performers for Decca in November 1972 at The Maltings, Snape.
-The producer was Ray Minshull and the recording engineer Kenneth Wilkinson.